QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Experiments

-\textbf{Results on Light-weight Backbones.} Our \csqAbrr~aims to accelerate the computation in the detection head, so the overall acceleration is more obvious when using light-weight backbones, because the inference time for backbone network becomes less.
-We report the results with different light-weight backbones in Table~\ref{tbl-coco-backbone}, specifically the speed is in average improved to 4.1$\times$ for high-resolution detection with MobileNet V2~\cite{sandler2018mobilenetv2} and 3.8$\times$ with ShuffleNet V2~\cite{shufflenet}, which validates that our approach is readily to deploy on edge devices for real-time applications. \\
+\textbf{Results on Light-weight Backbones.} As we claim in Section~\ref{sec:intro}, our method can be incorporated with light-weighted backbones to gain more speed improvement.
+Also, as our \csqAbrr~aims to accelerate the computation in the detection head, so the overall acceleration is more obvious when using such backbones, because the inference time for backbone network becomes less.
+We report the results with different light-weight backbones in Table~\ref{tbl-coco-backbone}.Specifically, the speed is on average improved to 4.1$\times$ for high-resolution detection with MobileNet V2~\cite{sandler2018mobilenetv2} and 3.8$\times$ with ShuffleNet V2~\cite{shufflenet}, which validates that our approach is ready to deploy on edge devices for real-time applications such as autonomous driving vehicles for effective small object detections. \\

-\textbf{Universality of the Query Mechanism.} As we stated before, QueryDet can be applied to any FPN based detector to accelerate high-resolution detection.
+\textbf{Results on Anchor-Free Detectors.} QueryDet can be applied to any FPN based detector to accelerate high-resolution detection.
 Thus, we apply QueryDet on FCOS, a state-of-the-art anchor-free detector, and report the COCO results in Table~\ref{tbl-fcos}.
-It can be concluded that \qdet~improves APs with the help of high-resolution features, and when Cascade Sparse Query (CSQ) is adopted, the high-resolution speed is improved by 1.8$\times$ on average, validating the universality of the proposed approach.
+It can be concluded that \qdet~improves APs with the help of high-resolution features, and when Cascade Sparse Query (CSQ) is adopted, the high-resolution speed is improved by 1.8$\times$ on average, validating the universality of the proposed approach. \\